 Theodore Roosevelt came to the presidency in 1901, at a time when movie newsreels were becoming popular.
 Roosevelt, who had always excelled at cultivating good relationships with the print media, eagerly exploited this new opportunity as he took his case to the people with the concept of the presidency as bully pulpit, a platform from which to push his agenda to the public.
 His successors followed suit, and they discovered and employed new ways of transmitting their message to the people in an effort to gain public support for policy initiatives.
 With the popularization of radio in the early twentieth century, it became possible to broadcast the president’s voice into many of the nation’s homes.
 Most famously, FDR used the radio to broadcast his thirty “fireside chats” to the nation between 1933 and 1944.

 In the post–World War II era, television began to replace radio as the medium through which presidents reached the public.
 This technology enhanced the reach of the handsome young president John F. Kennedy and the trained actor Ronald Reagan.
 At the turn of the twentieth century, the new technology was the Internet.
 The extent to which this mass media technology can enhance the power and reach of the president has yet to be fully realized.
 In the twenty-first century, presidents face a paradox.
 While there are more ways than ever to get their message out, be it television channels or social media networks, the complexity of modern media makes the prospects for presidents of directly reaching the public less certain.
 Former president Donald Trump took going public to the extreme, some days sending dozens of tweets to both promote his agenda and attack political opponents.
 Even his allies and senior officials would be surprised by some of the tweets.

 Other presidents have used advances in transportation to take their case to the people.
 Woodrow Wilson traveled the country to advocate formation of the League of Nations.
 However, he fell short of his goal when he suffered a stroke in 1919 and cut his tour short.
 Both Franklin Roosevelt in the 1930s and 1940s and Harry S. Truman in the 1940s and 1950s used air travel to conduct diplomatic and military business.
 Under President Dwight D. Eisenhower, a specific plane, commonly called Air Force One, began carrying the president around the country and the world.
-This gives the president the ability to take his or her message directly to the far corners of the nation at any time.
+This gives the president the ability to take their message directly to the far corners of the nation at any time.

 GOING PUBLIC: PROMISE AND PITFALLS

 The concept of going public involves the president delivering a major television address in the hope that Americans watching the address will be compelled to contact their House and Senate member and that such public pressure will result in the legislators supporting the president on a major piece of legislation.
-Technological advances have made it more efficient for presidents to take their messages directly to the people than was the case before mass media (Figure 12.13).
+Technological advances have made it more efficient for presidents to take their messages directly to the people than was the case before mass media (Figure 12.14).
 Presidential visits can build support for policy initiatives or serve political purposes, helping the president reward supporters, campaign for candidates, and seek reelection.
 It remains an open question, however, whether choosing to go public actually enhances a president’s political position in battles with Congress.
 Political scientist George C. Edwards goes so far as to argue that taking a president’s position public serves to polarize political debate, increase public opposition to the president, and complicate the chances to get something done.
 It replaces deliberation and compromise with confrontation and campaigning.
 Edwards believes the best way for presidents to achieve change is to keep issues private and negotiate resolutions that preclude partisan combat.
-Going public may be more effective in rallying supporters than in gaining additional support or changing minds.36
+Going public may be more effective in rallying supporters than in gaining additional support or changing minds.38

 THE FIRST LADY: A SECRET WEAPON?